dfederm/dfederm.github.io/_posts/2021-01-18-creating-a-blog-using-github-pages.md

 layout: post
 title: Creating a blog using GitHub Pages
 categories: [blog, Jekyll]
-tags: []
 comments: true
 ---

 Many software engineers have blogs, whether it's to write about a particularly sticky problem they ran into, express their opinion about a given technology, evangelize their own projects, or to create a tutorial for a common task.
 This article falls into the latter category, as I felt like there are so many options with varying levels of barrier to entry, but there's a really simple solution.

 This blog was originally hosted on a [WordPress](https://pages.github.com/){:target="_blank"} site which shared an [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/){:target="_blank"} with some other websites I have and it's own MySql database.
-Now not only did that cost money (or would have if it wasn't sharing existing resources), it was just way overkill for what I was doing, and even for all that it was just plain slow.
+Now not only did that cost money (or would have if it wasn't sharing existing resources), but it was just way overkill for what I was doing, and even for all that it was just plain slow.
 Furthermore, and this is possibly just personal preference, I really just wanted to write [Markdown](https://en.wikipedia.org/wiki/Markdown){:target="_blank"} and not have to deal with a fancy text editor or raw HTML.
 WordPress may be OK for people who don't want to deal with any sort of programming or configuration but I, and I suspect most programmers, are more comfortable working with some sort of markup language like Markdown.

 After looking around, I ended up landing on [GitHub Pages](https://pages.github.com/){:target="_blank"}.
 In essence, GitHub Pages allows you to host static web content for free.
 They also provide integration with [Jekyll](https://jekyllrb.com/){:target="_blank"}, a static content generator, which gives a little bit more flexibility.
 For those not familiar with static content generation, it's basically just a tool which transforms some content and configuration into a full website.
 This allows you to create templates, shared includes, and variables to avoid having to write and update full HTML pages.
 GitHub Pages is also really easy to set up as it's just a special GitHub repo, and it's blazingly fast since your content is extremely cacheable so is generally served from CDN.

 Assuming I've sold you on GitHub Pages, let's see how easy it is to set up.
+There is documentation for both GitHub pages and Jekyll, but in my opinion the docs can be a bit hard to navigate since it's split across the two sites and many of Jekyll's features are not available on GitHub pages, which is unclear from the docs.
+This guide intends to explain the basics, as well as some of the more advanced topics I found useful.
 You can also see [this blog's repo](https://github.com/dfederm/dfederm.github.io){:target="_blank"} for reference when configuring your own blog.

 ## Repository Creation